t-mart/unicode-codec/README.md

 - Decoding a `utf-16` sequence with ill-formed high or low surrogate.

 Has a decent battery of tests that check all of the above.

-This was just a fun project to learn more about the Unicode schemes.